No rest for Collardi as Julius Baer grapples with Merrill

 One of the bank's biggest 15 investors said it would be two to three years before Collardi would know whether the deal was a success.

 It hasn't produced much of a bounce for the company's share price.
-Since announcing the Merrill deal, Baer stock has gained 28 percent, lagging the broader European index .SX7P, which has risen nearly 35 percent.
-UBS UBSN.VX, the world's largest private bank, has surged 82 percent in the same period, aided by a company restructuring.
+Since announcing the Merrill deal, Baer stock has gained 28 percent, lagging the broader European index, which has risen nearly 35 percent.
+UBS, the world's largest private bank, has surged 82 percent in the same period, aided by a company restructuring.

 "Investors are paying up for continued delivery, while significant risks and uncertainties remain," said Barclays analyst Jeremy Sigee.